As a CEO, I hire only PHDs. My definition of a PHD is a superstar who is poor, hungry, and…

 Warriors And The Circle Of Life

-This photo below was taken when I was around 13-14 years old before a training session.
-Papa Daorung (or P’Tu in Thai) was my first Muay Thai teacher when I was just a kid at Sityodtong Camp in Thailand over 30+ years ago.
+This photo was taken when I was around 13-14 years old before a training session at Sityodtong Gym.
+Papa Daorung (or P’Tu in Thai) was my first Muay Thai teacher when I was just a kid at Sityodtong Gym in Thailand.
 He has the most beautiful heart of gold.
 In those days, he took me under his wing and cared for me like a little brother even though I had nothing to offer.
-He taught me the beautiful art of Muay Thai, and many other things about life.
+P’Tu taught me the beautiful art of Muay Thai, and many other things about life.
 And over the years, we went through some of the craziest shit together.